gaurvism/Words/README.md

 # Prod
 - **Meaning**: To push something or someone with your finger or with a pointed object.
 - **Example**: She *prodded* the cake with her fork to see if it was cooked.

+# Perpetrator
+- **Meaning**: Someone who has committed a crime or a violent or harmful act.
+- **Example**: The Trump administration decided to assassinate Soleimani due to American bases in Iraq being continuously attacked by Iranian rockets, with the administration concluding that Soleimani was the main *perpetrator*.

+# Superfluous
+- **Meaning**: More than is needed, desired, or required.
+- **Example**: The unions’ demands are *superfluous*, but perhaps not surprising.